 Records must be maintained for multiple processes, including the preventive and corrective controls mentioned previously.
 This data, along with hazard analyses and recall management policies, constitute the information required for food safety plan records that demonstrate compliance with FSMA regulations.
 Verification and validation tasks for certain parts of these practices will also need to be documented to provide total insight into the entire chain of compliance processes.
 Records submitted to the FDA must be informative and include all identifying data to allow verification of all information presented.

-SWK’s Enterprise Management Bundled Solution Delivers the Supply Chain Traceability Necessary for Food and Beverage Distributors to Meet Compliance
+SWK’s Sage X3 Bundle Delivers the Supply Chain Traceability Necessary for Food & Beverage Distributors to Meet Compliance

 Compliance in food and beverage distribution requires end-to-end visibility over the entire supply chain to capture the data necessary to fulfill regulatory obligations.
-The Enterprise Management Food & Beverage bundled solution, powered by Sage, delivers this insight into packing and shipping processes to enable food and beverage distributors to demonstrate their compliance procedures to oversight agencies.
+The Sage X3 Food & Beverage bundled solution, powered by Sage, delivers this insight into packing and shipping processes to enable food and beverage distributors to demonstrate their compliance procedures to oversight agencies.

 Download our free E-book to learn more about this solution and how it enables your supply chain processes to meet compliance.